 The copyrights for textbooks, research materials, articles, monographs, teaching‐ learning resource materials and other scholarly publications can be owned by the authors unless constrained by the agreement.
 These may also include popular novels, poems, musical composition, other works of artistic imagination, etc.

 (a) The copyright can be owned by ORIENTAL UNIVERSITY INDORE if the work is developed under any contract .

 (b) Where copyright has not been assigned to the Institute, the Institute will be entitled to a non-exclusive, non-transferable license to use the work within the Institute for non-commercial educational and research purposes, or to possess a limited number of copies for such purposes, whichever is relevant.

 (a) Authorship of thesis, dissertations, laboratory records, and of other documents that are produced by a student during the course of his/her study can be claimed by the student/supervisor but, the copyright ownership should be assigned to ORIENTAL UNIVERSITY INDORE.
 The same is not applicable to research publication.

 (b) If there is any possibility for generation of IP from thesis, concerned supervisors/inventors should take steps to protect the IP.
 Thesis which will generate the IP may be recommended for award.

-Trade and service marks related to goods and services involving ORIENTAL UNIVERSITY INDORE (including Incubation centre) will be owned by ORIENTAL UNIVERSITY INDORE.
-ORIENTAL UNIVERSITY INDORE would allow the use of its name and trademarks owned by it to the Third party (ies) to whom IP has been licensed/assigned through a signed agreement on following conditions:
+Trade and service marks related to goods and services involving ORIENTAL UNIVERSITY INDORE (including Incubation center) will be owned by ORIENTAL UNIVERSITY INDORE.
+ORIENTAL UNIVERSITY INDORE would allow the use of its name and trademarks owned by it to the Third party (i.e) to whom IP has been licensed/assigned through a signed agreement on following conditions:

 (a) IP is intended to be used for the benefit of society.